katychillingworth/Horiseon-Social-Solution/README.md

 - Gave descriptive alt text to images and icons
 - Added comments to make code easier to read/navigate
 - Changed header tags to follow size heirarchy
+- Added ID attribute to SEO section to make link work

 ### Screenshot of Horiseon site

 The following image shows the web application's appearance and functionality:

 ![The Horiseon webpage includes a navigation bar, a header image, and cards with text and images at the bottom of the page.](Screenshot.jpeg)

 ---
 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.